-The sales tax holiday on clothing, school supplies, and computers will take place July 31 through August 2.
+The sales tax holiday on clothing, school supplies, and computers took place July 31 through August 2.

 2020 Back-to-School Sales Tax Holiday